Growth or Decay -- I: universality of the turbulent dynamo saturation: Introduction

 Our study is organised as follows.
-In \autoref{sec:sims} we discuss the numerical simulations that we use to probe how the saturation of the SSD responds to changing the initial ratio between the magnetic and kinetic energy and the scales that the magnetic energy exist upon.
+In \autoref{sec:sims} we discuss the numerical simulations that we use to probe how the saturation of the SSD responds to changing the initial ratio between the magnetic and kinetic energy and the scales that the magnetic energy are initialised upon.
 In \autoref{sec:integral_quants} we report upon the ratio of integral energies.
-Next in \autoref{sec:spectrum} we explore the saturation on a scale-by-scale manner, and then in \autoref{sec:magnetic_field_scales} as a function of characteristic scales of the magnetic and current density field.
-In \autoref{sec:implications} we provide analytical models for the magnetic field decay into the saturated state of the dynamo and the timescales involved in the decay, and discuss the implications that this has on situations where the magnetic field in the ISM may grow through reversible processes, such as compressions via supernovae, beyond the dynamo saturation, followed by decay back to the saturation.
-Finally, in \autoref{sec:conclusion} we summarise the key results of our study.
+Next in \autoref{sec:spectrum} we explore the saturation on a scale-by-scale manner, exploring the time-dependent energy spectra ratios as the dynamo progresses towards saturation, followed by \autoref{sec:magnetic_field_scales}, where we study the characteristic scales -- integral, peak energy and micro scales -- of the magnetic energy.
+In \autoref{sec:implications_and_limitations} we briefly discuss the implications of the dynamo saturation being universal and the limitations of our study.
+Finally, in \autoref{sec:conclusion} we summarise and list the key results of our study.